iamawatermelo/landtable/packages/blorb/README.md

   and stored in variables
 - That let bindings have access to variables declared **before themselves**
 - That match expressions can contain expressions, not just number literals

+## Licensing

+Blorb is currently licensed under the same license as Landtable.